iddus/somtum.io-infra-and-images/README.md

   - "While Container Registry is still available and will continue to be supported as a Google Enterprise API, going forward new features will only be available in Artifact Registry, and Container Registry will only receive critical security fixes." - https://cloud.google.com/blog/products/application-development/understanding-artifact-registry-vs-container-registry
     - https://cloud.google.com/artifact-registry/docs/transition/transition-from-gcr#compare
     - https://cloud.google.com/artifact-registry/docs/transition/changes-gcp#artifact-registry_2
+- Why is it important to use [API Gateway](https://cloud.google.com/api-gateway/docs/about-api-gateway#api-gateway) and not make direct API calls to the microservice(s)?
+  - "Using API Gateway, app developers consume your REST APIs to implement apps.
+Because all APIs are hosted on API Gateway, app developers see a consistent interface across all backend services.
+By deploying your APIs on API Gateway, you can update the backend service, or even move the service from one architecture to another, without having to change the API.
+As long as the API to your service stays consistent, app developers will not have to modify deployed apps because of underlying changes on your backend."
+- "In addition, the gateway service account requires the permissions necessary to access your backend service.
+For example, if your backend is implemented as a Cloud Function, then the service account should at least be assigned the role of Cloud Functions Invoker.
+For a Cloud Run backend, the role is Cloud Run Invoker.
+By limiting the permissions associated with the API config, you can better secure your backend systems.
+After you create the service account, use the --backend-auth-service-account option to specify the email address of that service account when creating an API config:" - https://cloud.google.com/api-gateway/docs/configure-dev-env?&_ga=2.177696806.-2072560867.1640626239#configuring_a_service_account
+- **`resource "google_api_gateway_api_config" "name"` is immutable, if you change the openapi spec file or any arguments in this resource and run `terraform apply` you will get the "resource already exists" error.
+So you need to destroy this resource (`terraform destroy -target RESOURCE_TYPE.NAME`) and run `terraform apply` again**

 ## prototype b